sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

  | 1.0 |             |  Manjunath Prabhu, Sureshkannan Duraisamy, Marty Lok, Marc Snider       | Initial version                   |

 # About this Manual
-This document provides design requirements and interactions between platform drivers and PMON for SONiC on VOQ chassis with line-card CPU's.
+This document provides design requirements and interactions between platform drivers and PMON for SONiC on VOQ chassis with line-card CPUs.

 # Scope
 For first phase of design, this document covers high level design of the platform support and its interactions with PMON in a VOQ chassis environment.
 Operations like firmware upgrade will be added at later stage of the development.
 This document assumes all line-cards and supervisor-cards have a CPU complex where SONiC would be running.
-It only considers fabric-cards without CPU or SONiC isn't running on Fabric CPU even if its available.
+It only considers fabric-cards without CPU or SONiC isn't running on Fabric CPU even if it's available.
 Also, this document assumes line-cards cant be powered on without the Supervisor being operationally up and running.

 # Acronyms
 Control Card - Supervisor Card of the Chassis